Center for Health Equity Research (CHER) Institute

 - Increase the quantity and quality of health equity research targeting vulnerable ethnic minority populations developed by CHER Institute participants.

-The CHER Institute is funded through the NIH Research Education Program (R25) which supports research-focused educational activities that complement other formal training programs in the mission areas of the NIH Institutes and Centers.
-The overarching goals of the NIH R25 program are to: (1) complement and/or enhance the training of a workforce to meet the nation’s biomedical, behavioral and clinical research needs; (2) enhance the diversity of the biomedical, behavioral and clinical research workforce; (3) help recruit individuals with specific specialty or disciplinary backgrounds to research careers in biomedical, behavioral and clinical sciences; and (4) foster a better understanding of biomedical, behavioral and clinical research and its implications.
+The CHER Institute is funded by the National Institute of General Medical Sciences ( NIGMS) through the NIH Research Education Program (R25) which supports research-focused educational activities that complement other formal training programs in the mission areas of the NIH Institutes and Centers.
+The overarching goals of the NIH R25 program are to: (1) complement and/or enhance the training and diversity of a workforce to meet the nation’s biomedical, behavioral and clinical research needs; (2) help recruit individuals with specific specialty or disciplinary backgrounds into research careers in biomedical, behavioral and clinical sciences; and (3) foster a better understanding of biomedical, behavioral and clinical research and its implications.

 Specifically, the CHER Institute offers the following: